AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- Umbraco member type
 - An extensible mechanism to allow other criteria to be created and loaded from other assemblies
 - A property editor with associated angular controllers/views that provide the means of configuring personalisation groups based on the available criteria
-- A single extension method on IPublishedContent named ShowToVisitor() that allows checking if the content should be available for the current site visitor
+- A extension methods on IPublishedContent and UmbracoHelper named ShowToVisitor() and ScoreForVisitor() that allows for showing, hiding or ordering ranking content for the current site visitor

 ## Using the package